enix/ansible-elastic-repo/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `elastic_repo__`.

 - `elastic_repo__branch: 5.x` - Branch of repository to setup on the host. curently supported: 5.x, 6.x.
+- `elastic_repo__local_gpgkey: false` - Use local copy of elastic.co repository GPG key, shipped with the role.
+Can be usefull for hosts that don't have direct access to internet (using apt-proxy).

 Usage
 -----